 The geological formation of interest is the Cretaceous Lower Grand Rapids at a depth of approximately 300 metres.
 The Lower Grand Rapids formation is a shoreface sand which was deposited in a broad coastline setting.
 This depositional setting allowed for a large, regionally consistent reservoir.
 The Lower Grand Rapids reservoir sand ranges in thickness from 8 to 28 metres.
 Bitumen saturation is between 50% and 75%.
 The Lower Grand Rapids is stratigraphically equivalent to known producing reservoirs in the Sparky, General Petroleum and Rex intervals within the Manville Group.

 In 2012, production from the 700 metre long pilot well reached 400 Bbls/d with a steam oil ratio (SOR) of approximately 3.
-The pilot was shut-down in May 2012 for facility inspection and well-servicing.
-When the well was brought back on production in June 2012 we began testing alternate operating strategies in an effort to better understand the optimal way to operate these wells and to potentially incorporate these strategies in the final commercial development design.
-During 2013, the pilot well produced an average of 236 Bbls/d.
+At that point we began testing alternate operating strategies in an effort to better understand the optimal way to operate these wells and to potentially incorporate these strategies in the final commercial development design.
+The well remained on production in 2014, averaging 172 Bbls/d for the year under restricted steam injection rates due to capacity restraints with our steam generation equipment.
+Cumulatively, the well had produced in excess of 265,000 barrels of oil to the end of 2014.

-In 2012 we applied for and received approval from the ERCB to expand the pilot.
+In 2012, we applied for and received approval from the ERCB to expand the pilot.
 In 2013, we drilled a second pilot well pair, two observations wells and modified the existing processing facilities.
 The second well pair was drilled slightly deeper in the reservoir and was drilled longer than the original pilot well pair, with the horizontal section of the well reaching approximately 950 metres.
-We commenced steam injection in the second well pair during the fourth quarter 2013 and we expect to convert the well pair to SAGD operation during the first half of 2014.
+We commenced steam injection in the second well pair during the fourth quarter 2013 and we converted the well pair to SAGD operation in March 2014.
 The objective of the second well pair is to continue to refine some of our operating strategies, including well start-up procedures, steam distribution and sand control methods.
+During 2014, the well reached production rates of 400 Bbs/d and is still in its ramp-up phase.
+The Company expects the well to reach peak rates of between 500 and 600 Bbls/d sometime in 2015.
+Cumulatively, the well had produced in excess of 80,000 barrels of oil to the end of 2014.

 In May 2012, BlackPearl filed an 80,000 Bbls/d commercial development application with the ERCB and Alberta Environment for its Blackrod SAGD Project in northern Alberta.
-In 2013, BlackPearl responded to two rounds of supplemental information requests from the ERCB and Alberta Environment.
-Regulatory approval for similar types of projects by other companies has typically taken 18 to 24 months.
+We have responded to various rounds of supplemental information requests from the ERCB and Alberta Environment.
+We anticipate regulatory approval for the first phase of commercial development of Blackrod in 2015.
 The project is expected to be developed in phases.
 The first phase of this project is planned for 20,000 Bbls/d.
 The Company completed a front end engineering design ("FEED") for the first phase of the project and commenced detailed engineering design before the Company made the decision to develop the Onion Lake thermal project prior to commercially developing Blackrod.
 BlackPearl expects to commence the first phase of commercial development at Blackrod within the next five years.
 Timing is dependent upon, among other things, oil and natural gas prices, anticipated capital and operating costs and the Company's ability to finance the construction of the project.
 The timing of the development of future phases has not been established.

 The bitumen quality at Blackrod ranges from 8° to 10° API.
 The viscosity of the bitumen ranges from approximately 150,000 centipoise at the top of the reservoir, increasing with depth to greater than 1,000,000 centipoise.
 Two major sales oil and diluent pipeline systems are in close proximity to the Blackrod lands.